 Using the Comparison Tables for GHS/DOT/HMIS® Classifications, Ratings and Pictograms

 The revised OSHA HCS mandates new requirements for assignment of hazard ratings based on the United Nations’ Globally Harmonized System of Classification and Labeling (GHS).
 These new hazard classification requirements affect the hazard information on both safety data sheets (SDSs) and labels.
-Prior to Dec.
-1, 2015, both the new HCS requirements (i.e., SDSs and GHS labels) and previous HCS requirements (i.e., MSDSs and non-GHS labeling systems) can be used.
 Specifically, to align with the GHS, chemical manufacturers and importers must now evaluate hazards based on specific criteria outlined in the revised HCS and provide GHS-conforming SDS and labels that include a harmonized signal word, pictogram and hazard statement for each hazard class and category.
 Precautionary statements must also be provided.
 HMIS® provides a consistent method of hazard communication during this transition period, and will continue to provide a consistent method of hazard communication when the regulation is fully implemented.

 ACA’s HMIS® Implementation Manual contains an entire chapter dedicated to applying the Comparison Tables to generate HMIS® ratings using SDSs that contain GHS classifications, pictograms, signal words and hazard statements, offering numerous, step-by-step examples, enabling employers to determine HMIS® hazard ratings from the information provided on shipped container labels and in SDSs.
 The manual’s exclusive Comparison Tables are designed to provide the user a simple means of converting GHS classifications to HMIS® ratings.
-The user must first perform the GHS classification of all of the components of a formulation and then go to the Tables to find the HMIS® Health (H), Flammability (F), and Physical Hazard (PH) ratings for each.
-Keep in mind that the HMIS® philosophy is that the final mixture reflects the highest HMIS® rating for each of the groups of H, F, and PH.
+The user must first determine the GHS classification of the substance and then go to the Tables to find the HMIS® Health (H), Flammability (F), and Physical Hazard (PH).
+Keep in mind that the HMIS® philosophy is that the final mixture can reflect HMIS® rating based upon the GHS classification of the mixture or default to the highest HMIS® rating for each of the groups of H, F, and PH.